Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Average effects with a misspecified exposure

-A large empirical literature therefore works with \emph{exposure mappings} that summarize the features of the assignment vector $\bw$ that practitioners believe to be most relevant for unit $i$.
+A large empirical literature works with \emph{exposure mappings} that summarize the features of the assignment vector $\bw$ that practitioners believe to be most relevant for unit $i$.
 Formally, the analyst specifies $d_i:\{0,1\}^n\to\cD_i$\footnote{See, among many others, \citet{HudgensHalloran2008,tchetgen2012causal,AronowSamii2017,hu2022average,li2022random,munro2021treatment} for examples in epidemiology, statistics, and economics.}.
-Choosing $d_i$ is inherently problem specific and requires domain expertise.
+Choosing $d_i$ is problem specific and requires domain expertise.
 We offer several examples in Section~\ref{sec:example expo}.
-In the well-specified setting, people often posit that $y_i(\bw)$ depends on $\bw$ only through $d_i(\bw)$\footnote{Technically, one typically assumes that $y_i(\bw)$ depends on $\bw$ only through $(w_i,d_i(\bw))$.
+In the well-specified setting, one posits that $y_i(\bw)$ depends on $\bw$ only through $d_i(\bw)$\footnote{Technically, one typically assumes that $y_i(\bw)$ depends on $\bw$ only through $(w_i,d_i(\bw))$.
 Since we can redefine the exposure mapping as $\tilde d_i(\bw) := (w_i,d_i(\bw))$, this is without loss of generality; in what follows we often treat $d_i$ as already including the own-treatment component.}